 - Mid-Career (5–10 years): NZ$60,000–NZ$70,000 per year

-Location significantly influences electricians’ earnings, with variations based on local demand and cost of living.
-Below is a review of salary ranges across key cities in New Zealand:
+In fact, location significantly influences electrician pay rates in NZ, with variations based on local demand and cost of living.
+Below is a review of salary ranges across key cities in New Zealand in 2025:

 City | Hourly Rate (NZ$) | Annual Salary (NZ$) |

-The electricians seem to benefit from better remuneration in areas like Auckland and Wellington because of the high demand due to population size and higher living standards.
+The electricians seem to be benefiting from better remuneration in such areas like Auckland and Wellington because of the high demand in relation to higher living standards.

 Several factors affect how much electricians earn in New Zealand: